jacomyma/mapping-controversies/_pages/tuto-1-8.md

 * The principles and concepts of Visual Network Analysis (VNA) are covered in **Chapter 2: What is visual network analysis** in *Jacomy, M. (2021).
 Situating Visual Network Analysis*
 * And in **Chapter 7: Visual network analysis** in *Venturini, T. & Munk, A.K.
 (2021).
 Controversy Mapping: A Field Guide*
+* The intricacies of Wikipedia and the different ways in which the platform may be reappropriated for controversy analysis are covered in *Weltevrede, E., & Borra, E. (2016).* **Platform affordances and data practices: The value of dispute on Wikipedia**
+*Big Data & Society, 3(1).*